-Compositing typically requires an alpha channel or matte, as we used in Lesson 4 with the plane.
+Compositing typically requires an alpha channel or matte, as we used in Lesson 1 with the HUD.
 Mattes or alpha channels are used to tell the software which areas of the foreground it needs to cut away to reveal the background.
 In our case, we have two elements, the live-action scene of the actors and our sky picture, neither of which have an alpha channel.
-When starting a sky replacement, some people might be inclined to reach for a luma keyer immediately.
-A luma keyer is a tool that creates a matte based on the luminance in an image, like an overexposed sky.
+When starting a sky replacement, some people might be inclined to reach for a Luma Keyer immediately.
+A Luma Keyer is a tool that creates a matte based on the luminance in an image, like an overexposed sky.
 However, it is usually not the right tool for sky replacement.
-At least, it's not the right tool to handle the edges of a sky replacement.
+At least it's not the right tool to handle the edges of a sky replacement.
 A much better choice is to start with an apply mode located in the merge you already have.

-1 Select merge 1 and, in the inspector, set the apply mode to darken (sometimes called minimum).
+1 Select Merge 1 and, in the Inspector, set the apply mode to darken (sometimes called minimum).

 The darken apply mode shows the darkest pixel wherever the foreground and background overlap.
 Since the sky image is darker than the overexposed sky in the actors' clip, most of the sunset sky displays.
-However, there are lots of issues we need to deal with before getting a good looking sky replacement.
+However, there are lots of issues we need to deal with before getting a good-looking sky replacement.